sabinpark/ECE281_Lab5/README.md

 ```

 After several attemps at messing around with the clock cycle, I eventually got the program to run with the Clock set to *Clockbus_Sig(22)*.
 Anything below that did not work, and everything above was too slow for my liking.
 I demonstrated my program and proceeded to work on Part 2.

+On the FGPA, the program did display the 9, then incremented by 1 until the final output displayed a 0.
+The program did remain at zero as expected.

 ## Part 2 - PRISM Assembly Programming